h2non/pook/README.rst

 Supported HTTP clients
 ----------------------

+``pook`` can be work with multiple mock engines, however it provides a built-in one which supports the following HTTP clients:

 -  ✔  `urllib3`_ / `requests`_
 -  ✔  `aiohttp`_
 -  ✔  `urllib`_ / `http.client`_
 -  ✘  `pycurl`_ (see `#16`_)

-New HTTP clients can be supported in the future.
-PRs are welcome too.
+More HTTP clients can be supported progressively.

 **Note**: only recent HTTP client package versions were tested.